 Seven Signs A Weapon Is Being Concealed

-by Michael and Chris Dorn Printable PDF
+By Michael and Chris Dorn

 Often the observable indicators that an individual is hiding a gun, knife or other weapon go undetected.
 Campus personnel who recognize these physical behaviors will have the information they need to prevent a planned assault.